 Kerry Healey serves as an Independent Director on our Board.
-Dr. Healey has served as co-chair of the Council for Responsible Social Media (CRSM), a non-partisan coalition focused on addressing online threats to youths, democracy, and national security.
-Before that she was President of the Milken Center for Advancing the American Dream from 2019 to 2022.
+Dr. Healey has served as President of the Milken Center for Advancing the American Dream since August 2019.
 Before that, she was President Emerita of Babson College from June 2013 to June 2019.
 Dr. Healey also served as Lieutenant Governor of the Commonwealth of Massachusetts from January 2003 to January 2007.
 Dr. Healey has served and continues to serve on a number of board of directors for public and private companies and universities, including Apollo Global Management, Babson College, American University of Afghanistan, American University of Bahrain, Mohammad bin Salmon College of Business and Entrepreneurship, Western Governors University and the Commonwealth Shakespeare Company.
 Dr. Healey has also served as Chair of the Sustainability and Corporate Responsibility Committee for Apollo Global Management since February 2022.
 Dr. Healey received her Bachelor's Degree from Harvard College and PhD from Trinity College, University of Dublin.